tibs/redis-talk/story.rst

-DEL (delete), DUMP (serialised version of its value), EXISTS, EXPIRE (set its TTL), KEYS (find all keys matching a pattern), MIGRATE (from one Redis instance to another), MOVE (to a different databse), RENAME, RENAMENX (rename only if the new key does not exist), RESTORE (from a DUMP), SORT (the elements in a list, set or sorted set), TOUCH, TTL (get its TTL), TYPE (determine the type stored at that key), SCAN (iterate over keys)
+DEL (delete), DUMP (serialised version of its value), EXISTS, EXPIRE (set its TTL), KEYS (find all keys matching a pattern), MIGRATE (from one Redis instance to another), MOVE (to a different database), RENAME, RENAMENX (rename only if the new key does not exist), RESTORE (from a DUMP), SORT (the elements in a list, set or sorted set), TOUCH, TTL (get its TTL), TYPE (determine the type stored at that key), SCAN (iterate over keys)